karinasjdennis/Methodology/README.md

   _**GHG Impact (kg CO2e) = Activity Data (unit) × Emission Factor (kg CO2e/unit)**_

-The GHG Protocol Scope 3 Standard and the GHG Protocol Product Standard both take a value chain or life cycle approach to GHG accounting and were developed simultaneously.
-The Scope 3 Standard accounts for value chain emissions at the corporate level, while the Product Standard accounts for life cycle emissions at the individual product level.

 Additionally, GCG’s Software Carbon Intensity (SCI) measurement methodology fully complies with the [ISO/IEC 21031:2024 Information Technology Standard for SCI Specification](https://www.iso.org/standard/86612.html#:~:text=This%20document%20describes%20a%20methodology,of%20an%20application's%20sustainability%20credentials.), where calculations for operational emissions, embodied emissions, and functional unit conversion are used to generate an SCI score.
 This is placed against a baseline comparison that GCG can track and improve over time.
 The equation used to calculate the SCI value of a software system is:

 _**SCI = C per R**_